 - Insufficient time since a previous Chapter 7 discharge

-In these situations, you may be able to pay past due payments toward you home over a three or five year repayment plan.
-While the current monthly mortgage payments must be maintained along with a trustee payment that covers secured obligations, non-dischargeable unsecured debts (e.g. child support, etc.) and some portion toward unsecured ordinary debts, you may be able to use Chapter 13 to get your mortgage current and protect your home from a foreclosure sale.
+In these situations, you may be able to pay past due payments toward your home over a three or five-year repayment plan.
+While the current monthly mortgage payments must be maintained along with a trustee payment that covers secured obligations, non-dischargeable unsecured debts (e.g. child support, etc.), and some portion toward unsecured ordinary debts, you may be able to use Chapter 13 to get your mortgage current and protect your home from a foreclosure sale.